parmanoir/jscocoa/README.markdown

 	[jsc release];

-Add it to your project
+Add JSCocoa to your project
 --
-Going the framework route :
+Use it as a framework :

 * Build JSCocoa/JSCocoa.xcodeproj
 * Add built JSCocoa.framework to your project
 * import <JSCocoa/JSCocoa.h>

-No framework, adding JSCocoa files into your project :
+Integrate its files directly into your project :

 * Drag the JSCocoa folder in your project
 * Delete irrelevant files (Info.plist, JSCocoa_Prefix.pch, English.lproj, project files)